Present Your Research at ASM Microbe 2025

 - Weirdobacter: Unusual Pathogens in Clinical and Public Health Microbiology.

-- Histopathology of Infectious Diseases for the Clinical Microbiologist
+- Histopathology of Infectious Diseases for the Clinical Microbiologist.

 - Microbes in a Chemical World.